 - Tortilla de patatas, Spain's ubiquitous potato omelet

 - Huevos rotos, a dish of fried potatoes topped with fried eggs that are then "broken" to let the yolk spill over the whole thing

 - Croquettes made with ham, potato, salt cod, or pretty much anything else!

 Where to eat it: If you're eating out in Spain, you can head to a restaurant for dinner—or simply continue your tapas crawl across various bars!

 Spanish Mealtimes FAQs

 Many people in Spain actually eat two breakfasts!
-The first is often something light and sweet, such as a pastry or cookies.
-The second breakfast, eaten around mid-morning, includes options such as toasted bread topped with tomato and olive oil, a slice of potato omelet, or a small sandwich.
+The first is usually something light and sweet, such as a pastry or cookies.
+The second breakfast, eaten around mid-morning, is often toasted bread with tomato and olive oil, a slice of potato omelet, or a small sandwich.

-Merienda is Spain's mid-afternoon snacking period.
+Merienda is Spain's mid-afternoon snack.
 It's typically enjoyed between 5 and 6:30 p.m., but can be eaten at any time between lunch and dinner.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!